 5 tips for managing supply chain disruption

-Global crises in the past few years have affected supply chains in many ways, from rapid changes in consumer demand to transport delays and labour shortages.
+Global crises in recent years have affected supply chains in many ways, from rapid changes in consumer demand to transport delays and labour shortages.
 These challenges have increased pressure on businesses and their supply chains to deliver the same quality products in the same timeframes while balancing these additional operational difficulties.

 Additionally, investors and other stakeholders expect companies to measure their impact on the people and the planet and provide evidence of these sustainable practices.
 Meeting these expectations can contribute to managing and preventing supply chain disruption.
 Consequently, businesses’ ability to negotiate frequent disruption in their supply chain is more critical than ever to long-term success and resilience.